-Most lizards, such as geckos and chameleons, generally prefer not to be handled by humans.
-But larger lizards of the monitor family actually need the interaction, and some studies suggest that these lizards are smart enough to recognize their human keepers.
+Most small lizards, such as geckos and chameleons, generally prefer not to be handled by humans.
+But the larger lizards of the monitor family actually need interaction in order to habituate them to their owners.
+Some studies suggest that these lizards are intelligent enough to recognize their human keepers.

 A black-throated monitor lizard requires a large and strong enclosure.
 Most owners end up building a permanent enclosure for their black throats out of wood or plexiglass.
-The enclosure must be large enough for your monitor to turn around and stretch out.
+The enclosure must be large enough for your monitor to walk forward a few steps, turn around, and generally stretch out.

 Food and Water

-Insects, such as crickets, mealworms and cockroaches can be fed to monitors in addition to their regular meals of rodents and birds.
-Most monitor owners end up buying pre-killed, frozen mice in bulk online and thaw them as needed to feed.
-If you do feed insects, dust them with a calcium powder first, and make sure the insect is gut-loaded.
+Insects, such as crickets, mealworms, and cockroaches can be fed to monitors in addition to their regular meals of rodents and birds.
+If you do feed insects, dust them with a calcium powder first, and make sure the insect has been gut-loaded.

-Feed your monitor a few times a week and adjust the meal schedule if they become too thin or overweight.
+Feed your monitor a few times a week and adjust the meal schedule if your pet becomes too thin or overweight.
 Weigh your monitor monthly so that you can adjust feedings as needed.

-Like other monitor lizards and many reptiles, black-throated lizards are susceptible to metabolic bone disease, the result of a calcium-phosphorous imbalance, which usually occurs when the lizard isn't getting enough UVB lighting.
+Like other monitor lizards and many other pet reptiles, black-throated lizards are susceptible to metabolic bone disease, which is the result of a calcium-phosphorous imbalance that usually occurs when the lizard isn't getting enough UVB lighting to make Vitamin D.

-If you're interested in monitor lizards as pets, check out these similar breeds:
+If you're interested in monitor lizards as pets, check out these similar species:

 Otherwise, check out other types of reptiles and amphibians that can be your pet!